 (1) We have a weekly Free Market on Thursdays from 11 a.m. – 1 p.m., open to the whole community, to come shop for clothes, food, supplies, and personal hygiene items (at no cost), and to eat a hot meal around shared tables;

-(2) We welcome donations from individuals, communities, and churches all across the country.
-From September-December 2024, we received over $150,000.
+(2) From September-December 2024, we received over $150,000.
 As these funds have been growing, leaders in our congregation have been discerning the best ways to utilize each and every dollar.
 In January we awarded over $50,000 in disaster recovery grants, supporting members, friends, partner organizations, and residents in the region who we don’t yet know, but have the opportunity to help.
-We are also in the process of still accepting applications for a new Helene Counseling and Wellness Grant, hoping to provide support to children, families, and individuals who are working through stages of grief, trauma, and recovery;
+The extended Counseling and Wellness Grant application closed on Feb.
+28, 2025.
+Recipient award letters were mailed March 13, 2025.

 We have a long way to go with our recovery, and as a church, we are committed to embodying the resilient hope and love of Christ in all that we do.
 Find out more about these specific ministries, including how to volunteer in person or give a financial gift, by accessing the links below.